White House Police Force: History

 The White House Police Force was created on October 1, 1922, at the request of President Warren G. Harding to provide police and security services to the White House and Executive Office Building.
 Initially the President or his appointed representative supervised the force.

 The White House Police Force was placed under the command of the Chief of the United States Secret Service in 1930.
 In 1970, it became the Executive Protective Service and its roles and size were expanded.
 Its responsibilities now included the protection of the White House, foreign missions in and around Washington, D.C., and the Naval Observatory.
 Together they provide protection for the following: The President and Vice President of the United States and their immediate families, presidential candidates, the White House Complex, the Vice President's Residence, and foreign diplomatic missions in the Washington, D.C., metropolitan area.

+The uniforms were updated by Richard Nixon in 1970 after he was inspired by a trip to Europe.
+Nixon wanted a new dress for formal state occasions.
+The uniform was debuted on January 28, 1970, receiving a negative reception from the press and public.
+The uniform was retired in the mid-1970's, eventually being bought as a marching band uniform for the Meriden-Cleghorn Community School District.

 The Executive Protective Service became the Uniformed Division of the Secret Service in 1977.
 When the United States Treasury Police was merged into the Uniformed Division of the Secret Service in 1986 it became responsible for the main Treasury building and the Treasury Annex building, both of which are adjacent to the White House.

-Fallen officer
+Fatality

 Since the establishment of the White House Police, one officer has died in the line of duty.